Docosahexaenoic acid (DHA): benefits, dosage, contraindications

 Dyslipidemia ✪✪✪✪✪

 Clinical evidence suggests that taking 1.25 to 4 g of DHA per day for 7 weeks can reduce triglyceride levels by 17% to 24% in patients with dyslipidemia or hypertriglyceridemia.
-Most clinical research suggests that DHA neither decreases total cholesterol nor HDL cholesterol (high-density lipoproteins).
+Most clinical research suggests that DHA does not lower total cholesterol or HDL cholesterol (high-density lipoproteins).

 Posologie